 One other death stands out against the rest.
 CPL Edwin Wilson of the Tharp Party was KIA during an Allied bombing raid at the Thanbyuzayat camp on 12 JUN 43, while technically during the Speedo period, his is the only non-disease loss.
 Also in the interest of completeness, 2 other loses are noteworthy: PFC Harry Gray (originally of the 1314th Med Detachment in the PI) is a TBR side-story in himself that will be discussed elsewhere.
 Suffice it to say that he was one of the Speedo deaths from dysentery in SEP.
 The other non-TXNG death occurred in a member of the 26th FA Bde who had been transferred to the 131 as hostilities began.
 PFC Edward Kalous died of Tropical Ulcer complications on 17 SEP just one day after PFC Gray.

 In all, 41 (31% of the 133) deaths occurred after the completion of the TBR when the POWs were no longer subjected to the horrendous work conditions and deprivation that occurred while they were in the jungle camps.
 The US POWs were primarily located at the top end of the Kanchanaburi camp, next to the two bridges.
 Throughout the entire war, the Japanese military had a consistent policy to keep the various nationalities housed together.
 The area where the US POWs were consolidated to is generally referred to as Thamakam.
 In addition to PFC Staver discussed above, Bkr3c Albert Tanberg died of dysentery in Saigon on 2 NOV 44 as one of the 144 POWs who were transferred there after working the TBR and was the final USS Houston crewman to die as a POW.
 Dysentery was the primary cause of these 41 post-TBR deaths with 13 (including Tanberg) succumbing.
 Beri-Beri claimed 10 and Tropical Ulcer complications another 11.
 Most of these deaths still occurred in Burma (24, 58% of the 41) since the movement of POWS from that area took longer than shifting those within Thailand.
 All but one of the remainder, 14 (34%) took place at the camps in Kanchanaburi.
 That one was E Battery’s PVT Billy Thomas whose Beri-beri death on 28 OCT at F & H hospital was actually after the official mid-OCT completion date.
 The Fitzsimmons Group suffered four losses in this time period.
 Two were caused by malaria SM1c Frank Brothers (8 NOV 43) and Marine Pvt James Wilson (17 NOV 43); plus Army PVT William Mattfeldt of cardiac arrest on 16 NOV 43 and PVT Ward Simpson who died of TB on 30 Jan 44.
 The last man to die in Thailand was SM1c David Williams of the Tharp Party on 4 NOV 44 of dysentery reportedly at the ChungKai Hospital.
 In terms of ordinal occurrences, the actual last POW to die was SGT Donald Heleman of E Battery of Beri-Beri in the Omata Camp in Japan—mere days from liberation.
 But there is always an outlier.
-Of the 987 total, the final death was not recorded until Dec 1945 when PFC William Fraser who had been transferred to the AAF was KIA when his plane crashed in New Guinea.
+Of the 987 total, the final death was not recorded until Dec 1945 when PFC William Fraser who had been transferred to the AAF was declared KIA; he had been shot down on 5 JAN 1943 but was listed as MIA until 1945.
 He was preceded by PVT Byron West who died in a similar (no enemy activity known) plane crash in Australia on 1 JUL 42.
 Just to complete the record, two of the non-POWs who transferred to the AAF and found their way to the European Theater: PVTs Ray Baldwin and J.W.
 Bartee were KIA there in Nov 43 and MAR 44, respectively.

 The Tharp Group lost one of its officers to malaria on 13 NOV 43 post-TBR but still at the Burma 80 KILO Camp: 1LT Lemuel Boren; and also Army CPL Howard Eastwood from general malnutrition on 24 Jan 44.
 Although somewhat older that the average soldier or sailor, the officers fared rather well.
 Of the 64 total officers in these units, all but one was taken as a POW.
 Of those, 36 eventually worked the TBR; of whom only 3 died.
 In addition, there were two who died on Java: LT(jg) Francis Weiler died of wounds received in the sinking of the Houston and LT Russell Ross died of dysentery 1 MAY 42.
 He was actually the first NAVY man to die of disease barely a month after Weiler died of wounds.